Are you planning a visit to Takayama for a couple of days and are wondering what to do in Takayama?

 Make a Wish at Sakurayama Hachimangu

-Next to the Takayama Festival Float Exhibition is Sakurayama Hachimangu, the most important Shinto shrine in Takayama and the starting point of the Takayama Autumn Festival.
-It is a beautiful shrine worth a short visit.
+The Takayama Festival Float Exhibition is actually part of the Sakurayama Hachimangu, the most important Shinto shrine in Takayama and the starting point of the Takayama Autumn Festival.

 Take a Walk at the Higashiyama Walkway

 Starting just behind Sakurayama Hachimangu the Higashiyama Walkway invites you to take a walk in the eastern mountains of Takayama.
 The 3.5 kilometers (2.2 miles) long course leads past multiple small temples and shrines as well as the site of the former Takayama Castle in Shiroyama Park.

 It is a pleasant walk to get to know the calmer side of Takayama and a nice change in pace away from the beaten tourist path.

 About 2 kilometers outside of Takayama is Hida no Sato, or Hida Minzoku Mura Folk Village a collection of houses that have been taken from all over Central Japan and reconstructed here to preserve the cultural heritage and amazing craftsmanship.